pakshuang/ai-chat-survey/docs/llm.md

 # Model Performance and Evaluation

 This document describes the backend logic for the project and evaluates the performance of the AI assistant.
-It is intended to be read by AI engineers and other technical stakeholders.
+It is intended to be read by AI engineers and technically-minded stakeholders.

 ## Introduction and Motivation